ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

     public currentFractionalWidth = 1;

     @observable
-    public currentMinWidth = 88; // the minimum size according to the design doc
+    public currentMinWidth = 88; // the minimum size in pixels according to the design doc

     @observable
     public currentDisableResize = false;